xrdocs/cloud-scale-networking/_blogs/2018-05-03-cisco-ios-xr-at-mplswc2018-interop.md

 My goal is to provide a technical overview of Cisco’s participation at this year’s interop showcase with platforms powered by the IOS XR operating system.
 From a technology perspective, my focus will be on SR and EVPN.
 Be aware that Cisco was also represented by our Datacenter product line and the Network Services Orchestrator (NSO).

 First, I strongly recommend the reader to go over [EANTC’s official public whitepaper](http://www.eantc.de/en/showcases/mpls_sdn_2018).
 Complementing the information on their report, I take a step back hoping to provide further context and perspective of the results – Why should I CARE ABOUT the event?
 What do these results REALLY represent?
 Then last, I provide further insight as to what operators should keep in mind when evaluating vendor offerings – What ELSE to keep in mind beyond the results in the report?

+## The Big Picture

+With one of the largest vendor participation ever (21 in total), this event had the potential to become very meaningful for network operators.
+And in my view, the event met such expectations.

+The following list summarizes SR related facts pertinent to Cisco’s participation at the showcase:
+* Cisco was one of a total of ten (10) network and test equipment vendors that validated readiness of their SR implementations.
+The interop counted with participation from all major networking vendors
+* By far, the use of SR-MPLS dominated on those test cases that relied on MPLS as a transport.
+This included the transport of services such as IP VPN and Ethernet VPNs.
+Use of LDP was kept to a minimum.
+RSVP-TE was not used at the event
+* IS-IS was chosen as the main IGP throughout the event.
+Note that use of OSPF was considered but not prioritized due to time constraints
+* Baseline IS-IS SR functionality was successfully verified.
+No interoperability issues were observed among Cisco and vendors that we interconnected with.
+Verified functionality included: o	IPv4 control plane o	Prefix Segment ID (Prefix-SID) for host prefixes including both Node and Anycast SIDs o	Adjacency Segment IDs (Adj-SIDs) for IS-IS adjacencies o	Prefix-to-SID mapping advertisements performed by the SR Mapping Server (SRMS) function
+•	SR Traffic Engineering (SRTE) was another area of focus with validation of the following: o	Path Computation Element Protocol (PCEP) - Stateful PCE model o	PCEP extensions for Segment Routing o	BGP Link-State (BGP-LS) and extensions for Segment Routing
+•	In addition, the following SR-MPLS related topics were tested for the first time at EANTC: o	Topology Independent LFA (TI-LFA) o	SR Prefix SID extensions for BGP (BGP-SR) o	SR Operations, Administration and Maintenance (OAM)
+•	Lastly, SRv6 was validated also for the first time at an EANTC event.
+Tests covered baseline functions from the SRv6 Network Programming IETF draft
+I describe EVPN related facts later in the blog